CharlesCarley/vs-emscripten/README.md

 ## ProjectType - HTMLApplication

-Adds the HTMLApplication `ConfigurationType` tag in the project file then uses the the EmCxx and EmLink tasks to call emcc.bat and em++.bat on the source file.
+Adds HTMLApplication as a possible value for the `ConfigurationType` tag in the project file.

 The `TargetExt` is set to `.html`.
 Emscripten will output the `.html, .js and .wasm` files needed to run it.
 By default it uses emrun.bat to start the localhost server and run the embedded .wasm file.